jpfairbanks/SemanticModels.jl/doc/src/usecases.md

 where $u$ is the observable, $du/dt$ is the derivative, $f$ is a function, $t$ is the time variable, and $p$ is a parameter.

-Scientistic knowledge involves asking and answering questions about the model.
+Scientific knowledge involves asking and answering questions about the model.
 For example:
 1. How does `u` depend on `p`?
 2. How does `u` depend on `f`?
 3. How does `u` depend on the implementation of `f`?